 In order to be baptized at The Moody Church, one must be a regular attendee (membership is not required) and be able to demonstrate both a relationship with Christ and an understanding of the purposes of the baptism ordinance.
-To ensure that this is the case, we require participation at the mandatory Baptism Preparation Class, and the completion of the Application for Baptism.
+In order to ensure that this is the case, we offer a Baptism Preparation Class, which is required for all who wish to be baptized.
+There is no cost for the class.

 Please click here to register for your preferred Preparation Class and to complete the online Application.
 For answers to frequently asked questions, see below, or fill out the contact form at the bottom of this page.